ivano666/arizona-desert-plants-chat/README.md

 ## Introduction

 The Arizona Desert Plants Assistant is a Retrieval-Augmented Generation (RAG) application designed to help plant enthusiasts, homeowners, and landscaping professionals learn about and successfully cultivate the extensive variety of plants in the Sonoran Desert.
-By combining scientific botanical knowledge with practical Arizona-specific growing advice, this system provides authoritative, context-aware answers to questions about desert plant care, identification, and landscaping.
+By combining scientific botanical knowledge with practical Arizona-specific growing advice, this system intents to provide authoritative, context-aware answers to questions about desert plant care, identification, and landscaping.

 ## Problem Statement